meditate and be happy

 Since your colleagues and friends already bathe in their fears, you also get drawn into it.

 Holding onto fear is like holding onto sorrow and pain.
-By clutching onto it, you'll never be free.
+By clutching onto it, you will never be free.
 Never!

-What good is life insurance when there's still plenty of uncertainty in your life?
+What good is life insurance when there is still plenty of uncertainty in your life?

-How's that?
-Well, there's a clear difference in mindset between a person who acts out of fear and one that doesn't.
+How is that?
+Well, there is a clear difference in mindset between a person who acts out of fear and one that doesn't.
 Don't let fear limit you.

 Let's recognize that life is full of uncertainty.
 However, life starts to flow the moment you accept that fear is an inevitable part of it.